Gaza war protests: Australia

 Following the outbreak of the Gaza war in October 2023, pro-Palestinian protests were held in several Australian cities including Sydney, Melbourne, Adelaide, Brisbane and Perth.
 Protests at the Sydney Opera House and Lakemba were criticised by New South Wales Premier Chris Minns and Australian Prime Minister Anthony Albanese for alleged antisemitic rhetoric and violence.

 Notable pro-Palestinian protests and campaigns have included weekly marches in Melbourne, Jewish peace activists occupying the electorate office of Defence Minister Richard Marles, blockades at the Port of Melbourne and Port Botany, the establishment of protest encampments at several Australian universities, and the Melbourne Land Forces Expo protests.
 Other notable protest actions have included picketing a Melbourne hotel hosting a delegation of Israeli kidnapping and murder victims and Qantas flight crew donning Palestinian flag badges.

 Pro-Israel counter-protests have also been held in Sydney and Melbourne.

 Cook Islands

 On 8 November, a small group of protesters gathered outside the National Auditorium in Avarua during the 2023 Pacific Islands Forum meeting calling for an end to the killing of Palestinian children in Gaza.

+Fiji

+On 2 June 2026, nearly a hundred people staged a pro-Palestinian demonstration at the Fiji Women's Crisis Centre in Suva to protest against the opening of the Israeli embassy at the Fijian Holdings Limited Tower.
+The protest was staged by members of the Non-Government Organisation Coalition for Human Rights and Fijians for Palestine.
+Israel's Foreign Minister Gideon Sa'ar criticized the protest, stating that the demonstration was part of an agenda to "destroy the Jewish state".